starandtina/JavaScript-Snippets/README.md

 # string.reverse.recursion.js

-A function that accepts a string a reverses it recursively.
+A function that accepts a string then reverses it recursively.

 # array.map.recursion.js

-A recursive map function.
+A recursive version of map function.

 # curry.js

-A simple curry function.
+A simple curry function implementation.